Calendars and contacts GUIs for Linux

 1 Evolution

-I’m not a massive fan of GNOME mail client Evolution because it leaks memory and uses astonishing amounts of CPU to sync the contacts.
+I’m not a massive fan of the GNOME mail client Evolution because it leaks memory and uses astonishing amounts of CPU to sync the contacts.
 You can hear my CPU fan across the room and watch the battery meter drop every hour when sync kicks in.

 2 GNOME Contacts